-By studying the aesthetics of perceptual object features in compound stimulation, i.e. using interactive objects that stimulate more than one sense at the time, this work shows that there is a strong effect of behaviour in aesthetics.
-People across different age groups, gender and cultural background tend to prefer objects displaying behaviours rather than quiescent objects.
+By studying the aesthetics of IOs that stimulate more than one sense at the time, this work shows that there is a strong effect of behaviour.
+People across different age groups, gender, and cultural background tend to prefer objects displaying behaviours over quiescent objects.
 In particular, vibration seems to be an important object feature in aesthetics.
-Our study also shows that rough textured objects are generally preferred over smooth ones; although it is still unclear what perceptual feature underlies this aesthetic preference, and if it can be generalized.
-Finally, our study supports the preference for rounded compared to angular objects and suggests that this may be a genuine preference for curved contours rather than an aversion for sharp edges.
+Our study also shows that rough textured objects are generally preferred over smooth ones, although it is still unclear what perceptual feature underlies this aesthetic preference and whether it can be generalised.
+Finally, our study supports the preference for rounded objects and suggests that this may be a genuine preference for curved contours rather than an aversion for sharp edges.